ballerina-platform/ballerina-spec/beps/lib-log/1410_log_file_rotation.md

 This proposal introduces native log rotation capability to the `ballerina/log` module, enabling automatic rotation of log files based on size, time, or both.
 Log rotation prevents unbounded growth of log files in long-running applications, reducing disk space consumption and improving operational manageability in production environments.

-Please add any comments to the associated GitHub issue.

 ## Motivation

 Currently, Ballerina writes logs continuously without built-in rotation, causing log files to grow indefinitely in long-running deployments.
 This can lead to: